hailo-ai/hailo-rpi5-examples/README.md

 # Hailo Raspberry Pi 5 Examples
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/hailo-ai/hailo-rpi5-examples)

 Welcome to the Hailo Raspberry Pi 5 Examples repository.
-This project showcases various examples demonstrating the capabilities of the Hailo AI processor on a Raspberry Pi 5.
+This project showcases various community projects and examples demonstrating the capabilities of the Hailo AI processor.
 These examples will help you get started with AI on embedded devices.
-The examples in this repository are designed to work with the Raspberry Pi AI Kit and AI HAT, supporting both the Hailo8 (26 TOPS) and Hailo8L (13 TOPS) AI processors.
-The examples can also be run on an x86_64 Ubuntu machine with the Hailo8/8L AI processor.
+The examples in this repository are designed to work with the Raspberry Pi AI Kit and AI HAT, and x86_64 Ubuntu machine supporting both the Hailo8 (26 TOPS) and Hailo8L (13 TOPS) AI processors.
 Visit the [Hailo Official Website](https://hailo.ai/) and [Hailo Community Forum](https://community.hailo.ai/) for more information.

+## Hailo Apps Infra Repository
+Hailo's official examples and pipelines are available in the [Hailo Apps Infra repo](https://github.com/hailo-ai/hailo-apps-infra) repository.
+See the Hailo Apps Infra repo for more information and documentation on how to use the pipelines and development guide.

 ## Install Hailo Hardware and Software Setup on Raspberry Pi

 For instructions on how to set up Hailo's hardware and software on the Raspberry Pi 5, see the [Hailo Raspberry Pi 5 installation guide](doc/install-raspberry-pi5.md#how-to-set-up-raspberry-pi-5-and-hailo).

 # Hailo RPi5 Basic Pipelines
 The basic pipelines examples demonstrate object detection, human pose estimation, and instance segmentation, providing a solid foundation for your own projects.